ppy/osu-wiki/news/2023/2023-12-10-osu-world-cup-2023-concludes.md

 ::!\1\1(/wiki/shared/news/2023-12-10-osu-world-cup-2023-concludes/Kama-banner.png)::{ user=13380270 }

-**Kama** (a.k.a. cheetoblast) was one of the new players of the winning team this year along with ::WindowLife::{ user=4108547 } and [wudci](https://osu.ppy.sh/users/2590257).
+**Kama** (a.k.a. cheetoblast) was one of the new players of the winning team this year along with ::WindowLife::{ user=4108547 } and ::wudci::{ user=2590257 }.
 While their portfolio of tournament podium positions are fewer in number compared to the World Cup veterans of the team, their performance was by no means insignificant.

 ---